subash-j-s/Studentmanagementsystem/README.md

 - Add real-time notifications.

 ## Contributing
+Contributions to this project are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/my-feature).
+3. Make your changes and commit them (git commit -am 'Add new feature').
+4. Push to the branch (git push origin feature/my-feature).
+5. Create a new pull request.

 Feel free to fork this repository and contribute by submitting a pull request.

 ## License